 - Lay paving blocks and construct new step to front door.

-- Finish blocks with kiln dried sand brushed into gaps.
+- Sprinkle kiln dried sand over the blocks and brush into gaps.

 - Finish off edgings with tarmac on public footpath and topsoil to flower beds.

-Our driveway price guide below is based on the quotes we received from our chosen block paving contractors.
-It’s an average taken from all the figures, we have displayed the information based upon geographical area.
+It’s an average taken from all the figures, we have displayed the information based on the geographical area.

-While London was more expensive than other areas, the difference between locations outside of the capital was negligible, based on our data at least.
+While London was more expensive than other areas, the difference between locations outside of the capital was negligible.

 |Location||Small Business /Trader||Larger Business (5+ employees)|